-Cherry eyes are a common eye problem in dogs that majorly affects young puppies.
-It is common to both male and female dogs and can happen at any age.
-This article discusses the cost of the surgery that needs to be undertaken to cure it.
+Cherry eyes are a common eye problem in dogs that mainly affect young puppies under the age of two.
+It is common to both male and female dogs.
+This article discusses the cost of the surgery that needs to be undertaken to fix it.

 What It Is